smaht-dac/submitr/docs/source/advanced_usage.rst

     view-portal-object --env data --schema CellLine

-Or you can output all schema types present within the SMaHT Portal using the special ``schemas`` identifier, for example::
+Or you can output all schema types present within SMaHT Portal using the special ``schemas`` identifier, for example::

     view-portal-object --env data schemas